MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 - **Only Administrators and primary users**: Users must be a member of the local Administrators group, or a primary user of the computer.

-- **No Users**: No users signed in to a client computer can initiate the installation of software, software updates, and task sequences.
+- **No Users**: No users signed in to a client computer can install software, software updates, and task sequences.
 Required deployments for the computer always install at the deadline.
-Users can't initiate the installation of software from the Application Catalog or Software Center.
+Users can't install software from Software Center.

 ### Suspend BitLocker PIN entry on restart